syncfusion/Flutter-docs/Flutter/cartesian-charts/legend.md

 * [`textStyle.fontFamily`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Legend/textStyle.html) - used to change the font family for legend text.
 * [`textStyle.fontStyle`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Legend/textStyle.html) - used to change the font style for the legend text.
 * [`textStyle.fontSize`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Legend/textStyle.html) - used to change the font size for the legend text.
-* [`alignment`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Legend/alignment.html) - used to change the alignment of the title text.
-It can be near, center, or far.
+* [`alignment`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Legend/textStyle.html) - used to change the alignment of the title text, it can be near, center, or far.

 {% highlight dart %}